BUCKET

 Remote Bucket

-Remote buckets are buckets that use 3rd party storage (AWS/GCP/Azure or HDFS) when AIS is deployed as fast tier.
-Any reference to “Cloud buckets” refer to remote buckets that use a public cloud bucket as their backend (i.e. AWS/GCP/Azure, but not HDFS).
+Remote buckets are buckets that use 3rd party storage (AWS/GCP/Azure/OCI) when AIS is deployed as fast tier.
+Any reference to “Cloud buckets” refer to remote buckets that use a public cloud bucket as their backend (i.e. AWS/GCP/Azure/OCI).

 By default, AIS does not keep track of the remote buckets in its configuration map.
 However, if users modify the properties of the remote bucket, AIS will then keep track.